Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 Mount Wilson in Red Rock Canyon, Las Vegas

 Hiking to the top of this mountain is a difficult and strenuous trip.
-It often takes hikers multiple tries before making it to the summit
+It often takes hikers multiple tries before making it to the summit.

 Oak Creek Canyon Trail

-Oak Creek is a wide-open area with a lot of trails that go deep into the park.
+Oak Creek Canyon Trail is a wide-open area with a lot of trails that go deep into the park.
 This is one of the best places to hike and enjoy nature because of how many different directions you can head in.
 There is definitely no shortage of exploration here.

 Fossil Canyon – Fossil Ridge Loop